silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 As of right now, the use of opaque keys (especially on the LMS) is mostly reserved for in-memory representations.
 While we are in the process of trying to update and migrate old data correctly, you might need to construct an opaque key out of an old-style string-representation of the `course_id` or `location`.
 This is especially true when it comes to urls or external services that send across the old-style strings.
 We have a few standard patterns for parsing the old-style strings correctly.

+Note: In the transition period, the LMS should be using the 'from_deprecated_string' family of functions at the outer edge of the system, and in the future, it should just be using 'from_string' functions.

 For constructing course keys:
 ```
 course_key = SlashSeparatedCourseKey.from_deprecated_string('org/course/run')